 While our analysis has focused on the absolute accuracy of the choice models, in this section, we consider whether BPS would have chosen a different choice plan given the prediction errors.
-Even if the prediction errors are large in an absolute sense, they may not affected either the relative ranking of alternative plans or BPS's policy decision.
+Even if the prediction errors are large in an absolute sense, they may have not affected the relative ranking of alternative plans or BPS's policy decision.